daison12006013/v-document-management-system/README.md

 ### Login Credentials

-For development and testing, the following credentials are available (displayed on the landing page):
+For development and testing, the following credentials are available:

 - **Email**: `admin@vistra.com`
 - **Password**: `admin123`

+*Note: The email address is shown as a placeholder in the login form.*

 These correspond to seeded database users.
 Run `make db-seed` to populate the database with initial data.